-- Submit an online chemical waste collection request through VU EHS Assist when your chemical waste is ready for pickup at ehsa.vanderbilt.edu. - Never pour chemical wastes down the sink or other drains unless it is approved by the "Laboratory Guide for Managing Chemical Wastes" guidelines or VU EHS. - Never evaporate chemicals in the fume hood as a method of waste disposal.
+- Submit an online chemical waste collection request through EHS Assist when your chemical waste is ready for pickup at http://ehsa.vanderbilt.edu. - Never pour chemical wastes down the sink or other drains unless it is approved by the "Guide for managing laboratory chemical waste" guidelines or EHSS. - Never evaporate chemicals in the fume hood as a method of waste disposal.